Posted on October 25, 2018 by jdooley

 Examples of sharps include:

-In 2017, Rep. Staneski supported a bill which would allow for the proper disposal of unused prescription drugs at certain state pharmacies.
+In 2017, Rep. Rutigliano authored a new law which allows for the proper disposal of unused prescription drugs at certain state pharmacies.

 The legislation allows up to 50 retail locations during the first year and not more than an additional fifty retail locations in each year thereafter, at Connecticut licensed pharmacies to accept and dispose of unused prescription drugs.